cmd-stream/cmd-stream-go/README.md

   return proxy.Send(seq, result)
 }

 // 3.
-Than a result.
+Define result.
 All results should implement the base.Result interface.
 The
 // client will wait for more command results if the LastOne method of the
 // received result returns false. type Result int